bowman2001/perplexdoc/content/doc/basic/quote/index.md

 > won a pager in the cable TV quiz show.
 ```

-The result is an indented block with a slightly smaller font size and two paragraphs:
+The result is an indented block with a slightly smaller font size with serifs:

 > Sphinx of black quartz, judge my vow!
 The quick brown fox jumps over the lazy dog.
 Waltz job vexed quick frog nymphs.
 >